 Based on research to date, having BPH does not seem to increase the risk of developing prostate cancer.
 However, BPH and prostate cancer have similar symptoms, and a man who has BPH may have undetected cancer at the same time.

-To help detect prostate cancer in its early stages, the American Urological Association and the American Cancer Society recommend a screening every year for men ages 50 to 70.
-They further recommend that men who are at high risk – such as African-American men and men with a family history of prostate cancer – begin screening at about age 40.
+To help detect prostate cancer in its early stages, the American Urological Association and the American Cancer Society recommend a prostate screening every year for men ages 55 to 69.
+They also recommend that men who are at high risk – such as African-American men and men who have a family history of prostate cancer – begin screening at age 40.
 Screening tests for prostate cancer include a blood test for a substance called prostate-specific antigen (PSA) and the digital rectal exam (DRE).

 Since the prostate gland surrounds the urethra (the tube that carries urine outside the body), it is easy to understand that enlargement of the prostate can lead to blockage of the tube.
 Therefore, you may develop: